pat31477/Weather-Dashboard/README.md

 ## Description
 A weather dashboard that allows a user to view the current and 5 day weather in popular cities as well as cities of their choosing.
 The application runs in the browser and features dynamically updated HTML and CSS powered by jQuery,JS and 3rd party API's.

+## Technology used
+This application was built with HTML, CSS, BootStrap, JavaScript, JQuery, and Third Party API's

 ## User Story

 ```